 Restricted Stock.
 The Compensation Committee has made, and may in the future elect to make, grants of restricted stock to our named executive officers.
 Under the Plan, unless otherwise determined by the Board of Directors and provided in the award agreement, 25% of the restricted stock vests on the each of the first four anniversaries of the grant date, based on continued employment.
 In addition, unvested restricted stock has both dividend and voting rights.
-As discussed above under "2012 Equity Award to CEO," on February 15, 2012, the Compensation Committee granted 275,000 shares of restricted stock to Mr. Zyskind as a special, discretionary bonus.
+As discussed above under "2012 Performance Share Award to CEO," on February 25, 2014, the Compensation Committee certified the level of achievement of the performance metrics tied to Mr. Zyskind's performance share award for the performance period from January 1, 2012 through December 31, 2013, resulting in the settlement of the award in 347,875 shares of restricted stock.

 Restricted Stock Units.
 The Compensation Committee has made, and may in the future elect to make, grants of restricted stock units to our named executive officers.
 Under the Plan, unless otherwise determined by the Board of Directors and provided in the award agreement, 25% of the restricted stock units vest on each of the first four anniversaries of the grant date, based upon continued employment.
-As discussed above under "Bonus," on March 5, 2013, the Compensation Committee granted 20,532 restricted stock units to Mr. Caviet, 17,272 restricted stock units to Mr. Saxon, 16,312 restricted stock units to Mr. Pipoly, and 15,832 restricted stock units to Mr. Longo, which in each case represents one-third of each officer's annual profit bonus and discretionary bonus for 2012.
+As discussed above under "Bonus," on March 5, 2014, the Compensation Committee granted 18,546 restricted stock units to Mr. Caviet, 18,344 restricted stock units to Mr. Pipoly, and 15,724 restricted stock units to Mr. Longo, which in each case represents one-third of each officer's annual profit bonus and discretionary bonus for 2013.